 Let us consider your options now:

-1) It is not easy to get a visa for PLAB 1 if PLAB 1 is held in our home country.
+- It might not be easy to get a visa for PLAB 1 if PLAB 1 is held in our home country.
 Having said that, there are examples of people who received a visa for PLAB 1.
 But this is not ideal or advisable.

-4) In case of visa rejection, it might make a negative impact on your future visa applications.
+- In the case of visa rejection, it might make a negative impact on your future visa applications.

-I feel that when we look back in time, we might feel that waiting for 6 months for PLAB 1 was not a bad idea at all, specially if we pass MRCP 1 during this time.
+I feel that when you look back in time, you might feel that waiting a few months for PLAB 1 was not a bad idea at all, especially if you pass MRCP 1 during this time.
 However, this is only what I think.
-At the end of the day, you should do what YOU feel is best for you.
+At the end of the day, you should do what you feel is best for you.
 All the best!